HorizonEmuTeam/Horizon-Emu/README.md

 In container, InputBridge will be launched automatically

 # Configuration
-* Settings For X11
+* Settings for X11

-In the X11 settings tab you will be greeted with settings transferred from Termux-X11 Preferences
+In the X11 settings tab you will be greeted with settings transferred from Termux-X11 Preferences, there you can change resolution, configure mouse speed, etc
 * Dynarec settings

 They have been moved to environment configuration (Settings - Environment settings), everything must be configured manually